 Patience is the key

-For BBQs, I wanted to make big marshmallow cubes.
+For our BBQ party, I wanted to make big marshmallow cubes.
 This also meant a longer waiting time.
 I left the pan at room temperature overnight and then flipped the marshmallow onto a new baking sheet with sugar cornstarch mix coating.
 I left it to rest for 5 more hours or so.

 Once done, I cut the marshmallow mass into strips and cubes with a wet/oiled knife.
 Few cubes at the time, I coated the marshmallows in the flour-sugar mix and then strained extra coating off.
 I left the cubes to set a few more extra hours and then stored the marshmallows in an airtight container.